mindspore-ai/docs/tutorials/training/source_en/advanced_use/dashboard.md

     - MindInsight supports the column of tensor displayed on the front end up to 1000 columns for each query.
     - After the tensor is loaded, in the tensor-visible table view, you can view the maximum of 100,000 values.
 If the value obtained by the selected dimension query exceeds this limit, it cannot be displayed.

-5. Since tensor visualizatioin (`TensorSummary`) records raw tensor data, it requires a large amount of storage space.
+5. Since tensor visualization (`TensorSummary`) records raw tensor data, it requires a large amount of storage space.
 Before using `TensorSummary` and during training, please check that the system storage space is sufficient.
-   The storage space occupied by the tensor visualizatioin function can be reduced by the following methods:
+   The storage space occupied by the tensor visualization function can be reduced by the following methods:
     1) Avoid using `TensorSummary` to record larger tensor.

     2) Reduce the number of `TensorSummary` operators in the network.